Skip to content

 Threshold Procedure Selection Stage Documents Pre-Award Verification Documents

-Below 30,000 GBP Direct award or request for quotations Basic company details, quotation Self-declaration, spot checks at authority discretion
+Below $25,000 Direct award or request for quotations Basic company details, quotation Integrity verification, self-declaration

-When a preferred bidder is identified, the contracting authority must verify the self-declarations before awarding the contract.
+When a preferred bidder is identified, the contracting authority must verify compliance before awarding the contract.
 The following documents are typically required:

-• HMRC tax compliance certificate: confirms the supplier has no outstanding tax liabilities or has an agreed payment plan.
-Suppliers request this directly from HMRC.
+• CRA tax compliance certificate: confirms the supplier has no outstanding federal tax liabilities.
+Suppliers request this through the Canada Revenue Agency.

-• Employer's and public liability insurance certificates: with coverage levels specified in the tender documents.
+• Employer's and commercial general liability insurance certificates: with coverage levels specified in the tender documents.

-• Financial statements: audited accounts for the most recent financial year, or a bank reference for newer companies.
+• Financial statements: audited accounts for the most recent fiscal year, or a bank reference for newer companies.

 Risks of Non-Compliance in Document Verification